Oxford Homelessness and Addiction Recovery Treatment (HART) Hub Inititative

 This is fantastic news for Woodstock and Oxford County.
 For the first time, the region will have dedicated treatment and recovery beds.
 The collaborative nature of this initiative will help achieve seamless, wraparound care for individuals who need it most.
 It will also help avoid duplication of services and optimize community resources.

-8. Who are the partners involved in the HART Hub?
+4. Who is involved in the HART Hub?

 • Oxford Ontario Health Team (OHT)